 2.2.2.
-Setting up Port Forwarding
+Set up Port Forwarding

 Using the Application Port Forwarding window, you can connect the local ports to their remote counterparts to access data or debug the application.
-Port forwarding automatically stops due to any one of the following reasons:

-- " The OpenShift Container Platform connection terminates

-- > The IDE shuts down

-- " The workspace is changed

-Port forwarding must be enabled each time to connect to OpenShift Container Platform from the IDE.
+Port forwarding automatically stops when the OpenShift connection terminates, or when the IDE is shut down or when the workspace is changed.
+Port forwarding must be enabled each time to connect to OpenShift from the IDE.

-Prerequisite: Ensure that the OpenShift Client Binaries are set up (see Setting up OpenShift Client Binaries for instructions).
+Prerequisite: Ensure that the OpenShift Client Binaries are set up (see Set up OpenShift Client Binaries for instructions).